camdenvoigt/quote-server/README.md

 This project was made with heavy influence from https://github.com/pdx-cs-rust-web/knock-knock-2.
 It also used and references many examples of code from rust crate documentation especially axum.
 Use Cargo.toml as a reference.

+# Reflection
+Most things in the project went pretty smoothly.
+I have worked on web servers just like this many times so it was mostly a matter of learning the new ways to do things in Rust.
+I found the rust version of these libraries surprisingly easy to use.
+A bit more overhead then some other languages but honestly not much more.
+The most interesting things I learned were with sqlx.
+Preparing and migrating queries were things I had heard of before but never done myself so learning that was interesting.

 # License
 This work is made available under the "Apache 2.0 or MIT License".
 See the file LICENSE.txt in this distribution for license terms.